-Snowmobiling or dog sledding tours are the perfect adventure for you and your family and friends.
+Snowmobiling or dog sledding tours are the perfect adventures for you and your family and friends.
 Pickup from your lodging is available.

 You can visit the Rec Center too for an indoor water slide, gym, and rock climbing wall.
 Make time to relax, eat, and shop along Main Street in the town of Breckenridge.

 From free sledding at Carter Park hill, to fat-tire bike ride through dozens of trails, there are tons of things to keep a beginner skier busy.
 Oh, and you can also book a horseback riding tour, even in winter.

-The Breckenridge town offers great access to restaurants, coffee shops and retail stores.
+Breckenridge town offers great access to restaurants, coffee shops, and retail stores.
 Be sure to grab a beignet from The Lost Cajun while you’re there!